aiplanethub/supervised-learning-regression/linear-regression/539-Evaluating a Regression Model.md

 ## Cost Function

-Now that we built a model, we need to measure its performance right? and understand if it works well or not.
-Cost function measures the performance of a Machine Learning model for given data.
-It quantifies the error between predicted values and expected values and presents it in the form of a single real number.
+Now that we built a model, we need to measure its performance, right? and understand if it works well or not.
+The cost function measures the performance of a Machine Learning model for given data.
+It quantifies the error between predicted and expected values and presents it as a single real number.

-Depending on the problem Cost Function can be formed in many different ways.
+Cost Function can be formed in many different ways depending on the problem.
 The purpose of this function is to be either:
-* Minimized - then returned value is usually called cost, loss or error.
-The goal is to find the values of model parameters for which Cost Function return as small number as possible.
+* Minimized - then returned value is usually called cost, loss, or error.
+The goal is to find the values of model parameters for which Cost Function returns as small a number as possible.
 * Maximized - then the value it yields is named a reward.
 The goal is to find values of model parameters for which returned number is as large as possible.

-### What is predicted and expected value?
+### What is the predicted and expected value?
 * Predicted value: As the name says is the predicted value of your machine learning model.
-* Expected value: Is the true value(or the label present in your data)
+* Expected value: Is the actual value(or the label present in your data)

-Often machine learning models are not 100% accurate or perfect, they tend to deviate from the true value or expected value.
+Often machine learning models are not 100% accurate or perfect; they tend to deviate from the actual or expected value.

-Explaining with an example: If we are predicting the age of a person based on few input variables or features.
+Explaining with an example: If we predict a person's age based on a few input variables or features.
 * Our machine learning model predicted the age as 28 years
 * However, the actual age of the person is 29 years.
-* Here 28 years is predicted value and 29 years is expected value or true value.
+* Here, 28 years is the predicted value, and 29 years is the expected or true value.
 As data scientists, we try to minimize the error while building models.